m0cvo/m0cvo/README.md

 - 👋 Hi, I’m @m0cvo
-- 👀 I’m interested in C#, C++, VB,.net, ASP.NET desktop and Web apps.
+- 👀 I’m interested in C#, C++, VB, .net, ASP.NET desktop and Web apps.
 - 🌱 I have recently been developing demonstration apps using Razor syntax in .Net 8 and ASP.Net Core.
 - 💞️ I’m looking to move into full time work as a C#/.net developer
 - 📫 How to reach me m0cvo@yahoo.co.uk